Mal Loye: International career

 On 4 October 2006 he was called up to the England squad for the Hong Kong Sixes event in November.
 Loye acted as a wicket keeper for the England team led by Dominic Cork during the tournament.

 In January 2007 Loye was playing for Auckland, when he was called up to the England squad as cover for the injured Michael Vaughan, and made his One Day International debut on 19 January 2007 when he was England's top scorer with 36 runs off 36 balls.
 Cricket commentator Simon Mann remarked after the game that "Loye's front foot sweep for six off Brett Lee was the stroke of the series so far".

 Loye was left out of England's squad for the 2007 Cricket World Cup in favour of Ravi Bopara.
 Chairman of selectors David Graveney said that Loye could be considered unlucky and had not done anything wrong, but that his inclusion would have made the squad "top-heavy".
 He was also left out of England's Twenty20 squad for a tournament in South Africa, despite having had healthy stats and success in the domestic form of the game over the previous few seasons and having averaged 57 in the 2007 tournament.

+Post-retirement

+After retiring from professional cricket, Loye continued to work within the sport.
+He coached cricket at a number of private schools in England, and also coached at Derbyshire County Cricket Club.
+Loye also coached cricket in Natal, South Africa, and worked as an ODI coach for the Bangladesh cricket team between 2015 and 2016, quitting due to terrorism fears.